 We have entered the stage of QUESTIONS.
-If I am honest, we’ve been at that stage for awhile now.
-And I am constantly stumped — why is the sky blue, but HOW does the touch lamp actually work, and how many volcanos are there in the world?
+If I am honest, we’ve been at that stage for a while now.
+And I am constantly stumped — why is the sky blue, but how does the touch lamp actually work, and how many volcanos are there in the world?

 Thank goodness for Google.
 But half of the time I reply with “What do you think?”
 The theories kids come up with are so creative.
 Just thinking through the answer to these kinds of questions fosters more curiosity and critical thinking.